 Ok, people complain, they can’t hear me, and please speak louder!
 Others have written telling me that I have an underlying political message.
 Really?

 Months later, in reading an article in the Wall Street Journal, I discovered the source of the mysterious message.
-In fact, the correspondence from “L.S.” was the advertisement, from a highly sophisticated nation-wide marketing campaign at get to professionals, and maybe preachers, to buy into a Dale Carnegie type-speaking program.
+In fact, the correspondence from “L.S.” was an advertisement, from a highly sophisticated nation-wide marketing campaign to professionals, and maybe preachers, to buy into a Dale Carnegie type-speaking program.
 God knows we need it!

-Psychologists tells us that it almost normal to have a fear of flying, or the fear of surgery, or the fear of speaking in public.
+Psychologists tell us that it is almost normal to have a fear of flying, or the fear of surgery, or the fear of speaking in public.
 But this episode got me to thinking about speaking in the face of potential criticism.

 This is the kind of public speaking where you speak up for justice — that can get you into trouble.
 For the disciples and followers of Jesus, it’s the fear of speaking up that is on their minds in today’s gospel.
 It’s the truth and consequences of their deeply held belief in Christ.
 In the early Church, testimony meant martyrdom.

-In effect, the newly formed band of Christians would be those Jews who saw in Jesus, the “new temple” whose death and life would not pass away, rather his “invisible kingdom of the heart” was found not in a building or place, rather in the moral lives of people of faith and promise everywhere.
+The newly formed band of Christians would be Jews who saw in Jesus the “new temple.”
+His death and life would not pass away, rather his “invisible kingdom of the heart” was found not in a building or place, but in the moral lives of people of faith everywhere.

 “Wisdom knows, God in ourselves and ourselves in God,” the words of Thomas Merton, the American monk.
 It’s in that spirit that we find inspiration and imagination to give voice to our own testimony of faith.